Funds

 Your residence permit is not affected.
 D7, D8, Golden Visa, and all other Portuguese residence permits remain valid and fully renewable under existing rules.
 Nothing in this law changes the permit itself.

 Permanent residency at 5 years is unchanged.
 After five years of legal residence, Golden Visa holders can still apply for permanent residency (PR) in Portugal.
 The investment PR route waives the minimum-stay obligation and remains available.
-This pathway is now more strategically relevant than ever for investors who want to lock in long-term rights before any further legislative changes.
+This pathway is now more strategically relevant than ever for investors who want to lock in long-term rights.

 The change affects citizenship only.
-The path to a Portuguese passport is what doubles.
+The path to a Portuguese passport is what extends.
 The path to living, working, banking, and traveling on a Portuguese residence permit is unaffected.

 Find your first residence card issue date.
 Under the new law, that date becomes Day Zero of your residency clock for citizenship purposes — not your application date, not your appointment date.